 - Points will be deducted if the written plan doesn’t adhere to the guidelines.

 - A PDF of the Business Financial Plan must be submitted to Blue Panda by deadline.

 Each chapter may enter one (1) plan created by an individual or a team of two (2) or three (3) members from Grades 9 through 12.

 Reports will be reviewed by a screening committee to determine if the projects have complied with event eligibility and regulations.
 A panel of judges will select the winners.
 All decisions of the judges are final.

 Who Goes to Nationals?

 The first-, second-, and third-place winners of this event will represent Nebraska in the Business Financial Plan event at the National Leadership Conference.
-No more than one team member may have competed in this event at a previous National Leadership Conference or have competed more than two (2) years at the national level in this event.
+Members will not be allowed to compete in the event if they have placed in the top 10 for this event at a previous National Leadership Conference.